EyePreserve: Identity-Preserving Iris Synthesis: Experiments and Results

 To better understand how the components of identity preservation loss and the components of perceptual loss interact and affect the image generation process, we carry out an ablation study, in which we train our model with only the identity losses ($\mathcal{L}_{ID-F}$, $\mathcal{L}_{AE}$ and $\mathcal{L}_{D}$) and only the perceptual losses ($\mathcal{L}_{LPIPS}$, $\mathcal{L}_{MS-SSIM}$, $\mathcal{L}_{ISO-sharpness}$ and $\mathcal{L}_{patch-based}$).

-Figure~\ref{fig:ablation} illustrates how these different sets of losses affect the generated iris image, and Table~\ref{tab:ablation} presents the results of iris recognition performance evaluation for each composition of the loss function.
-Using all losses and only identity losses results in about the same iris recognition performance; however, generated images are blurrier since iris recognition algorithms usually use lower spatial frequency content as biometric features.
-Also, we usually see a slight drop in performance when using only perceptual losses, since these losses focus on spatial image frequencies that are important from a human perception perspective, which may be different from those used by algorithms.
+Figure~\ref{fig:ablation} illustrates how different sets of losses affect the iris image synthesis process, and Table~\ref{tab:ablation} presents the results of iris recognition performance evaluation for each composition of the loss function.
+Using all losses and only identity losses results in about the same iris recognition performance.
+However, generated images are blurrier since iris biometric features are usually located in lower frequency ranges.
+Also, we usually see a slight drop in performance when using only perceptual losses, since these losses focus on spatial image frequencies that are important from a human perception perspective, which may be different from those used by iris recognition algorithms.
 We thus conclude that to obtain synthetic iris images that are usable in both automatic and human-based iris recognition, it is beneficial to use the entire set of loss components, as illustrated in Fig.~\ref{fig:train}.